ACTIVE CITIZENS COURSES will start in Auckland March 2018 - please register or request more info by emailing Garethfa@splice.org.nz

 Active Citizens is a social leadership programme from the British Council which promotes intercultural dialogue and social responsibility as key leadership competencies in the 21st century.
-The programme also promotes community-led social development.
+The programme also promotes community-led social development, and social enterprise.
 It motivates members of communities to take responsibility for their social needs and gives them the knowledge, skills and experience to address them.

 The Active Citizens training programme develops Active Citizens facilitators who are potential change agents in their community.
 They in turn cascade the programme to people in their communities.
 The communities deliver social action, i.e voluntary, not for profit, activity for the benefit of communities.
 They demonstrate their skills in social action and support engagement with people with different perspectives.